 Though formally a part of the Sedona area, Oak Creek is considered a village in its own right!
 For families, Oak Creek gives you some additional peace and quiet whilst still giving you access to excellent hiking trails,

-This makes a visit to the city a truly unique experience where you can soak up Arizona culture, discover an area of natural beauty and check out the local arts scene!
-There really is a little something for everyone in Sedona, and each neighborhood has its own charms.
+Right in the heart of the desert, Sedona has a somewhat isolated atmosphere even though it’s only a short drive from both Flagstaff and Phoenix.
+This makes for a unique experience where you can soak up Arizona culture, discover an area of natural beauty, and check the local arts scene!
+There is a little something for everyone in Sedona, and each neighborhood has its own charms.

 A little further south is Oak Creek – which is a village in its own right but closely associated with Sedona.
 For families, Oak Creek has a calmer atmosphere and plenty of attractions that will appeal to people of all ages!
 Locals in this area are welcoming, and happy to share their unique desert culture.

-5 Best Neighborhoods in Sedona
+Sedona’s Five Best Neighborhoods to Stay in

-1. Tlaquepaque – Where to Stay in Sedona for your First Time
+1. Tlaquepaque – Where to Stay in Sedona for Your First Time

-It is also a great place to enjoy some hiking – with two fantastic trails along the Oak Creek river starting in the area!
-Tlaquepaque is within walking distance of Uptown Sedona, and is well connected to Chapel and Oak Creek by public transport.
-For first time visitors, Tlaquepaque is a laid back and central destination with plenty of facilities.
+It is also a great place to enjoy some hiking – with two fantastic trails along the Oak Creek River starting in the area.
+Tlaquepaque is within walking distance of Uptown Sedona and is well-connected to Chapel and Oak Creek by public transport.
+For first-time visitors, Tlaquepaque is a laid-back and central destination with plenty of facilities.

-Things to See and Do in Tlaquepaque
+Top Things to Do in Tlaquepaque

 - Snoopy Rock is a popular natural park close to the area where you can admire the beautiful desert scenery that surrounds Sedona